-The current study focused on machine learning algorithms, Support Vector Machine over Decision Tree for higher classification in predicting forgered digital images.
+The current study focused on machine learning algorithms, Support Vector Machine over Random Forest for higher classification in predicting forgered digital images.
 It can be slightly improved based on the random data sets analysis in future.
-The outcome of the study shows Support Vector Machine 95.5634% higher accuracy than Decision Tree 93.093%.
+The outcome of the study shows Support Vector Machine 95.8784% higher accuracy than Random Forest 91.5844%.

-In this research work Generic algorithm gives the total accuracy of 89% However generic algorithm gives a variable accuracy depending on the image size so that when the image size increases the Genetic algorithm accuracy and (Management Association Information Resources 2020) decreases and the time to detect the Forgery is also increases (Abd Warif et al. 2019), we calculated the accuracy for the Generic algorithm which gives 89% accuracy.
-However Support Vector Machine gives the highest accuracy of 95.5634% for the Image Imitation (Novozámský and Šorel 2018).
-So that we can conclude the Support Vector Machine Algorithm is the most efficient algorithm for the detection of the forged digital images(Wang et al. 2019).
-This is because of the advantage of this SVM algorithm that is identified as the fast and the high accuracy (Abd Warif et al. 2019).
+In this research work Generic algorithm gives the total accuracy of 89% However generic algorithm gives a variable accuracy depending on the image size so that when the image size increases the Genetic algorithm accuracy decreases and the time to detect the Forgery is also increases (Novozámský and Šorel 2018; Tafti 2012), if we calculate the accuracy for the Generic algorithm which gives 89% accuracy(Lu and Niu 2019).
+However Support Vector Machine learning Algorithm gives the highest accuracy of 95.878 % for the Image Imitation.so that we can conclude Support Vector Machine learning Algorithm is the most efficient algorithm for the detection of the forged digital images(Tafti 2012).
+This is because of the advantage of this SVM algorithm that is identified as the fast and the high accuracy (Abd Warif et al. 2019) (Novozámský and Šorel 2018).
+Hence the study results produce clarity in performance with both experimental and statistical analysis (Raskar and Shah 2021).

-The study results produce clarity in performance with both experimental and statistical analysis, but it has some limitations to the proposed work such as threshold and precision.
+It has some limitations to the proposed work such as threshold and precision.
 When a sequence of data sets with top-down and bottom-up are made to be in random form then the accuracy evolution goes down.
-In future, the accuracy level of detection of forged images will be improved by implementing artificial intelligence techniques.
+In future, the accuracy level of detection of forged images can be improved by implementing artificial intelligence techniques to predict and analyze better results while comparing with existing ML techniques.